-If the system only contains a few radiators, the booster heater may be activated in the final phase of the defrosting process.
+If the system only contains a few radiators, the auxiliary heater may be activated in the final phase of the defrosting process.

-- ► Install at least one radiator with 500 W. - Open radiator valves completely.
+- ▶ Install at least one open radiator with minimum output of 500W. - ► Open radiator valves completely.

 A larger system fill volume maximises energy savings and avoids booster heater operation.